jvhoof/ngf-azure-templates/Workshop-CloudGenerationFirewall/README.md

 ## Deployed resources
 Following resources will be created by the template:
-- One Azure VNET with 3 subnets (1 for the NGF, additional subnets for a red and green subnet)
+- One Azure VNET with 3 subnets (1 for the CGF, 1 Red Zone for the WAF and 1 Green zone for the Badstore vulnerable web app)
-- Two route tables that will route all traffic for external and towards the other internal networks to the Barracuda NGF
+- Two route tables that will contain required routing but are not yet applied to the red and green subnet
-- One external Basic Azure Load Balancer containing the deployed virtual machines with a public IP and services for IPSEC and TINA VPN tunnels available
+- One Barracuda CloudGen Firewall virtual machines with 1 network interface and public IP
-- Two Barracuda NextGen Firewall F virtual machines with 1 network interface each and public IP
+- One Barracuda CloudGen Web Application Firewall virtual machines with 1 network interface and public IP
-- Both NGF systems are deployed in an Availability Set

-**Note** The backend subnets and resources are *not* automatically created by the template.
-This has to be done manually after template deployment has finished.
+- One Ubuntu Linux Server with Docker and the Badstore container configured during deployment

 ## Next Steps

-After successful deployment you can manage them using NextGen Admin application available from Barracuda Download Portal.
-Management IP addresses you'll find in firewall instances properties, username is *root* and the password is what you provided during template deployment.
+After successful deployment you can manage the Barracuda products via a web console or the CloudGen Firewall also has a CloudGen Admin windows console application.Management IP addresses you'll find in instances properties, username for the CGF is *root* and the password is what you provided during template deployment.
+For the WAF the username is admin adn the password you provided during deployment.
+The linux backend systems is also reachable via SSH using the user azureuser and the password you provided during deployment.

 ## Post Deployment Configuration

-Visit our [campus website](https://campus.barracuda.com/product/nextgenfirewallf/doc/53248931/implementation-guide-nextgen-firewall-in-azure/) for more in-depth information on deployment and management.
+The Barracuda CloudGen Firewall [implementation guide](https://campus.barracuda.com/product/cloudgenfirewall/doc/73718958/implementation-guide-cloudgen-firewall-in-azure/) will assist you in deployment of the system or you can follow the workshop trainer for a step by step guide.

+The Barracuda CloudGen Web Applcation Guide [implementation guide](https://campus.barracuda.com/product/webapplicationfirewall/doc/49056908/deploying-and-provisioning-the-barracuda-cloudgen-waf-for-azure) will assist you in deployment of the system or you can follow the workshop trainer for a step by step guide.

 It is also recommended you harden management access by enabling multifactor or key authentication and by restricting access to management interface using Management ACL: [How to Change the Root Password and Management ACL](https://campus.barracuda.com/product/nextgenfirewallf/article/NGF71/ChangeRootPWandMgmtACL/)